Open-EO/openeo-python-client/docs/cookbook/udp_sharing.rst

     )

-Some back-ends, like the VITO/Terrascope backend allow a user to flag a user-defined process as "public" so that other users can access its description and metadata::
+Some back-ends, like the VITO/Terrascope back-end allow a user to flag a user-defined process as "public" so that other users can access its description and metadata::

     udp = connection.save_user_defined_process(